* We are currently working on expanding our space in order to be able to offer this program! *

-The Social Learning Program is an educational, social-communication program that allows children with autism the opportunity to learn, practice, and generalize social-communication skills on a daily basis.
+The Social Learning Program is an educational program that allows children and teens the opportunity to learn, practice, and generalize social-communication skills on a daily basis.
 It is one of the best things you can do to help your child learn, expand, and develop a better understanding of the social skills that are critical for his/her independence and success later in life.

-Most importantly, however, our Social Learning Program is a chance for children with autism to make and have fun with friends that they may not experience anywhere else.
-We accept and appreciate children with autism and want to build on their strengths while helping them understand and communicate with the world around them.
+Most importantly, however, our Social Learning Program is a chance for children/teen to make and have fun with friends that they may not experience anywhere else.
+We believe on building on children’s strengths while helping them understand and navigate with the world around them.

-- Learn and improve social, communication, academic, and recreational skills
+- Learn and improve social, communication, and recreational skills

 - Make friends

 - Explore and expand their individual strengths and interests